 I also recall sending off photos of my paintings to Omni magazine and getting a letter back from Omni and Penthouse publisher Bob Guccione who told me he really loved my painting The Creator and would like to use it on the cover of Omni.
 Unfortunately for some reason or another this never materialized either.
 So, around 1980 or so with the reality of paying the bills always looming and my daughter on the way, I decided I better start getting a bit serious about finding a way to generate some steadier income with my art.

 I subsequently sent some photos off to a rather unknown little company at the time called TSR Hobbies in Wisconsin, better known now of course as Dungeons & Dragons.
 Gary Gygax, the founder of TSR contacted me and asked if I would be interested in doing artwork for them.
 I began illustrating some role playing books for them from my home for a while and I remember enjoying the pay, and while I liked drawing dragons and orcs all day it wasn’t really my forte.
-So, after illustrating a few books for them I wanted to move on to something else.
+So, after illustrating a few books for them I wanted to move on to something else a little more creative.

 Then right around this same time period I was contacted out of the blue by Avon Books in New York and offered the cover art commission for one of their fantasy anthology series books called The Phoenix Tree containing stories from authors H.P.
 Lovecraft and Richard Adams among others.
 Then a few years later there were many of my paintings published as jigsaw puzzles by Eaton and Springbok, and some other puzzle companies that I made a pretty good income from and which I still do with that sort of thing to this day.